chrisnager/ungrid/README.md

 ## Get started

+- Install with [npm](//www.npmjs.com/package/ungrid) `npm install ungrid`
-Install with [Bower](http://bower.io) `bower install ungrid` or just copy and paste the contents of ungrid.min.css into your CSS file.
+- Install with [Bower](//bower.io) `bower install ungrid`
+- Or just copy and paste the contents of ungrid.min.css into your CSS file.